 Commissioned by The Clothworkers’ Company, a Livery Company established in 1528 to oversee the cloth finishing trade in the City of London, the tapestry titled The Caged Bird’s Song is now on permanent display in Clothworkers’ Hall following the National Gallery’s unveiling of the work in the Weaving Magic exhibition in summer 2017.
-The textile masterpiece took five weavers nearly three years to weave, and was a collaboration with Turner Prize winning artist Chris Ofili.
+The textile masterpiece took five of Dovecot's weavers nearly three years to weave, translated from an original artwork by Turner Prize winning artist Chris Ofili.

 Naomi Robertson, Dovecot’s Studio Manager and Master Weaver comments; “Often artists have no previous experience of their work being woven in tapestry before working with Dovecot.
 Chris came to the studio before designing his piece and spent time understanding our process, what we do, how we achieve it, what works in tapestry and our skills in colour blending.”